Cinnaholic in Pigeon Forge specializes in customizable, high-quality custom gourmet cinnamon rolls that come in many different varieties.

 Yes!
 Cinnaholic appeared on Shark Tank in season 5, episode 28.

-While the company did get a deal with shark Robert Herjavec, Cinnaholic says on their website that they ended up going in a “different direction,” citing a focus on expanding their storefronts instead.
+Cinnaholic did get a deal with shark Robert Herjavec.
+However, Cinnaholic says on their website that they ended up going in a “different direction,” citing a focus on expanding their storefronts instead.

-Personally, I’m happy they decided to expand on storefronts because now we have our very own Cinnaholic in the Smoky Mountains.
+Personally, I’m happy they decided to expand on storefronts because now we have our very own Cinnaholic location in the Great Smoky Mountains.

-Have you tried Cinnaholic?
+Have you tried Cinnaholic in Pigeon Forge?
 What did you think?
 Let us know in the comments!